JohnMcKechnieGC/Pac-Man/README.md

 This repo contains some initial pseudocode and mazes to support an introduction to programming based on the Pac-Man game.

+Having run this session, it took about 1 hour to get to the point of creating the maze and simulating the first game.
+If you want to concentrate on the code and modifications, you may prefer to run the session with the maze and character counters prepared in advance.

 ----

 ## Learning Objectives: